EternityForest/AnyoneCanDoIt/README.md

 When making a plan to avoid mistakes, these people may attempt to guilt trip you.
 They may not understand your need for such a plan.

-They may tell you to just carry on but "Be more careful" next time, with no explanation for how that works, or how you're supposed to not make unrelated mistakes while spending all this extra time "being careful" of the original mistake you are trying not
+They may tell you to just carry on but "be more careful" next time, with no explanation for how that works, or how you're supposed to not make unrelated mistakes while spending all this extra time "being careful" of the original mistake you are trying not